ONLINE WORKSHOPS via ZOOM

 MusiCamp’s most popular activity is running Georgian singing workshops.
 We usually run singing workshops in the fall, winter and spring.
-Our last one started late February – and after only 2 sessions, the workshop got hijacked by COVID 19 and the new social-distancing measures.
-So, in consultation with our workshop participants, we waited it out a bit, not sure how it would play out.
-While we all hoped this would pass quickly, we finally resigned to try it online.
-Of course, ZOOM isn’t the same thing, but as you can see from the image posted above or the videos below, we were all singing together and, in some inexplicable way, everyone felt so much happier after the session!!
+Our last one started late February 2020 – and after only 2 sessions, the workshop got hijacked by COVID 19 and the new social-distancing measures.
+Somehow, we transferred these harmony singing workshops to ZOOM and as you can see from the image posted above or the videos below, we were all singing together and, in some inexplicable way, it worked!!
+Here’s what a few of our participants have to say about it:

 VIDEO OF ONLINE GROUP SINGING